Technimal

 1. Overview

-The E04SD is the all-digital sibling of the E02 module (2 analog/digital in, 1 PWM out).
-Both run the same firmware, selected at build time by a Kconfig board choice.
+The EDGE 4IO is the all-digital sibling of the EDGE 2IO module (2 analog/digital in, 1 analog out).

 2. Key Features